-Excelsior College Learning Resources: www.excelsior.edu/library www.excelsior.edu/bookstore www.excelsior.edu/MyExcelsior, click on the Resources tab

-- Generation and Transmission of Electric Power [ELEC 360 Generation and Transmission of Electric Power] - Power Electronics [ELEC 350 Power Electronics] - Electrical Machines/Energy Conversion [ELEC 345 Electrical Machines] - Instrumentation and Data Acquisition [ELEC 370 Instrumentation and Data Acquisition] - C. Electrical Engineering Technology Electives:
+Generation and Transmission of Electric Power [ELEC 360 Generation and Transmission of Electric Power]

+Power Electronics [ELEC 350 Power Electronics]

+Electrical Machines/Energy Conversion [ELEC 345 Electrical Machines]

+Instrumentation and Data Acquisition [ELEC 370 Instrumentation and Data Acquisition]

+C. Electrical Engineering Technology Electives

-Any remaining credits in the electrical engineering technology component may be satisfied by approved electrical technology electives.
+Any remaining credits in the electrical engineering technology component may be satisfied by approved electrical/computer technology electives.
+Please note that only two of these electives may be approved computer courses.
 Please check with your advisor for approval prior to registering for electrical engineering technology electives.

+D. Laboratory Requirement

-D. Laboratory Requirement: The degree requires at least eight laboratories.
+The degree requires at least eight laboratories.
 Of those eight, one physics laboratory is required in the natural sciences/mathematics area and the remaining seven must be in the electrical engineering technology component.
 Of the seven technology labs, four must be in the following electrical engineering technology core content areas: DC Circuits, AC Circuits, Electronics I, Electronics II, Digital Electronics, and Microprocessors.
 The remaining three laboratories must be in your area of concentration.